prashanth1k/levelup-your-sites-using-jekyll/README.md

 - Open an issue to provide feedback.

-This book was started by Prashanth Krishnamurthy [@techformist](https://twitter.com/techformist), but stands on the good work of many.

-Full list of contributors at: https://github.com/prashanth1k/levelup-your-websites-using-jekyll/graphs/contributors

-We go through the exact steps of creating a website here.
-Join me as I create an awesome website by changing a few lines in a couple of files!
+We go through the exact steps of creating a website in the below sections.

 ## Table of Contents -